Sufficient Control of Complex Networks: Graphic Theoretical Explanation for Network Controllability

-In this section, some preliminaries including structural controllability, target controllability and network flow are provided. {Note that though most real-world systems are driven by non-linear processes, understanding the impacts of topological characteristics on linear control is naturally a prerequisite for tackling nonlinear control problems.
-In this report, as that in many of the references listed earlier, we carry out our study based on the canonical linear time-invariant model.}
+This section provides preliminaries, including structural controllability, target controllability, and network flow.
+Although most real-world systems are driven by nonlinear processes, understanding the impacts of topological characteristics on linear control is naturally a prerequisite for tackling nonlinear control problems.
+As that in many of the references listed earlier, in this report, we carry out our study based on the canonical linear time-invariant (LTI) model.